assu-2000/KAI-Scheduler/docs/developer/designs/time-aware-fairness/time-aware-fairness.md

 ```Go
 fairShare := amountToGiveInCurrentRound * (overQuotaWeight / totalWeights)
 ```
-This calculation is run for each resource type.
+This calculation is done for each resource type.

 For convenience, we'll write it out as a formula: